THIS AGREEMENT is made the day of acceptance to the service contract and its terms and conditions.

 2. Engagement of the Company

-2.1 The Client hereby engages the Company to provide the Website Services.
+2.1 The Client hereby engages the Company to provide the PPC Helpdesk Service.

-2.2 The Client shall provide all Required Information to the Company within 5 working days of acceptance of this agreement.
+2.2 The Client shall provide the Required Information to the Company within 7 days of acceptance of this agreement.

 3. Nature of Engagement

-3.1 The Company shall at all times be responsible for organising how and in what order the website Services are performed.
-The engagement under this Agreement is mutually non-exclusive and the Company shall be entitled, at its own expense, to subcontract the performance of the Website Services.
+3.1 The Company shall at all times be responsible for organising how and in what order the PPC Helpdesk Service is performed.
+The engagement under this Agreement is mutually non-exclusive and the Company shall be entitled, at its own expense, to subcontract the performance of the PPC Helpdesk Service.

-4.1 The Company shall provide the Website Services specified in this agreement in accordance with the Agreement.
+4.1 The Company shall provide the PPC Helpdesk Service specified in this agreement in accordance with the Agreement.

 The Client understands and acknowledges the following:

-5.1 In consideration of the Website Services the Client shall pay to the Company the Initial Fee of as set out in the Company’s services agreement and agrees to the monthly payment structure as confirmed.
+5.1.1 In consideration of the PPC Helpdesk Service the Client shall pay to the Company the Initial Fee of as set out in the Company’s services agreement and agrees to the monthly payment structure as confirmed.

-5.3 The first monthly service payment shall be made on or after 28 days from initial payment.
+5.1.3 The first monthly payment shall be made on or after 14 days from initial payment

 (a) charge interest on such sum from the due date for payment at the annual rate of 4% above the base lending rate from time to time of national Westminster Bank, accruing on a daily basis and being compounded quarterly until payment is made, whether before or after any judgment.
 Add Media (Group) Ltd may claim interest under the Late Payment of Commercial Debts (Interest) Act 1998; and